jaspector

 Monday-Friday, 8 a.m. to 5 p.m.

-Typical inspection sequence: Foundation/footing, rough framing, rough mechanical/electrical/plumbing (as applicable), insulation, drywall (if required), final inspection.
+Typical sequence: Foundation/footing, rough framing, rough mechanical/electrical/plumbing (as applicable), insulation, drywall (if required), final inspection.
 Commercial projects require pre-construction inspection before footing.

-Do I need a building permit in Boise, ID?
+01 Do I need a building permit in Boise, ID?

 New residential construction and additions; finishing attic, garage, or basement into living space; structural modifications (walls, windows, doors, roofing); decks exceeding 12 inches in height; retaining walls 4 feet or higher; fences over 7 feet tall; hard-wired electrical; plumbing additions/relocations; HVAC; projects disturbing 10+ cubic yards or 500+ sq. ft. of soil.

-How much does a building permit cost in Boise, ID?
+02 How much does a building permit cost in Boise, ID?

+Building permit fees in Boise, ID are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based.
 Idaho state fee reference: $1-$500 = $23.50; $501-$2,000 = $23.50 first $500 plus $3.05 per additional $100; $2,001-$25,000 = $69.25 first $2,000 plus $14.00 per additional $1,000; $25,001-$50,000 = $391.75 first $25,000 plus $10.10 per additional $1,000.
 Boise uses its own schedule — verify at fee schedule URL..
 Plan check fee: See fee schedule PDF at https://www.cityofboise.org/media/8321/final-boise-city-building-code-fee-schedule-10-1-21.pdf.

-How do I apply for a building permit in Boise, ID?
+03 How do I apply for a building permit in Boise, ID?

-1. Create an account at permits.cityofboise.org.
+To apply for a building permit in Boise, ID, follow these steps: 1.
+Create an account at permits.cityofboise.org.
 2. Determine applicable permit types (building, electrical, plumbing, mechanical, erosion control).
 3. Check zoning and any design overlay requirements that may apply.
 4. Prepare construction plans: site plan, floor plans, elevations, and structural details as applicable.
 5. Apply online through the Accela portal, entering project address, scope, valuation, and contractor information.
 6. Upload PDFs through the ePlanReview portal.
 7. Pay plan review fees at submission (non-refundable).
 8. Plans are reviewed by the Building Division; reviewers mark issues or contact you with solutions.
 9. Respond to any plan review corrections and resubmit if needed.
 10. Permit is issued once plans are approved and all fees are paid.
 11. Post permit on site and schedule inspections at required milestones.
 12. Complete all required inspections and final permit closeout.

-How long does it take to get a building permit in Boise, ID?
+04 How long does it take to get a building permit in Boise, ID?

-What work is exempt from building permits in Boise, ID?
+05 What work is exempt from building permits in Boise, ID?

-How do I schedule a building inspection in Boise, ID?
+06 How do I schedule a building inspection in Boise, ID?

-Other cities in Ada County
+Other jurisdictions in Ada County.

-View all Ada County jurisdictions →
+All Ada County jurisdictions →